huanlui/chord-suggester/README.md

 * **Modelling**, using `Keras` for training an LSTM neural network.
 * **Visualisation** of the results on a `React` Application that consumes the model using `TensorFlow.js` and shows the results using the music libraries `Tone.js` and `Vexflow`.
 This code is in a [separate repo](https://github.com/huanlui/chord-suggester-frontend).

+## Notebooks

+There are five notebooks that cover all the needs of the project.
+Before running them, please, read carefully the whole readme.
+The notebooks are, in order:

+1. [Scraping - Extracting filter criteria](https://github.com/huanlui/chord-suggester/blob/master/src/01%20-%20Scraping%20-%20Extracting%20filter%20criteria.ipynb).
+Extracts the filter criteria (genre, style and decade) to be used by the next notebook.
+2. [Scraping - Extracting songs.](https://github.com/huanlui/chord-suggester/blob/master/src/02%20-%20Scraping%20-%20Extracting%20songs.ipynb).
+Extracts the songs (name, decade, url, genre, chords...)
+3. [Feature extraction](https://github.com/huanlui/chord-suggester/blob/master/src/03%20-%20Feature%20extraction.ipynb).
+Feature engineering over the dataset extracted by the previous notebook.
+4. [Model](https://github.com/huanlui/chord-suggester/blob/master/src/04%20-%20Model.ipynb).
+Trains an LSTM to predict the most probable chords after a given chord sequence.
+5. [Exporting model to Javascript](https://github.com/huanlui/chord-suggester/blob/master/src/05%20-%20Exporting%20model%20to%20Javascript.ipynb).
+Some utilities to export dictionaries from Python to Javascript.

+The rest of the notebooks (name starting with `DRAFT_`) have been used during the process to inspect data, explore different, options, etc. They do not have to be run, but can be interesting to see the development process.

 ## Installing libraries

 The easiest way to execute this project is by installing the last version of [`Anaconda`](https://www.anaconda.com/distribution/), a distribution that contains most of the libraries used in this project.